 In his teenage years, Scorsese planned to enter the priesthood, but, after a year in a junior seminary, his love for women, music and movies pulled his life in a different direction.
 Despite this, spirituality continued to preoccupy him, and Christian themes have permeated his work ever since.

-His latest film, Silence, is a case in point.
+His most recent film, Silence, is a case in point.
 A long cherished personal project, the story concerns the exploits of two Jesuit priests (Andrew Garfield and Adam Driver) travelling through a hostile 17th-century Japan in which Christianity is outlawed, hoping to find their former mentor (Liam Neeson).
 Based on a novel by Shusaku Endo, the film is Scorsese’s most stylistically restrained work to date and one of his most richly textured pieces yet.

 The Birth, the Life and the Death of Christ (1906)